lando/lando/docs/contrib/first.md

 # Make sure you are in the lando source repo
 cd /path/to/cloned/lando/source

-# Make sure you are on an updated master
+# Make sure you are on an updated main
-git checkout master
+git checkout main
-git pull origin master
+git pull origin main

 # Checkout a new branch for your contribution
 git checkout -b addContribMe